 - there is a contact name and address for the person organising the petition

-If you submit your comments online using the online planning register you can track the updates to the application and will be told when a decision has been made.
+You can track the application online for updates.
+This includes being told when a decision has been made.
 To do this you need to log into your account, go to the application and then select “track”.

-Contact your Local Council - Parish and Town Councils are spoken to about planning applications in their area.
-If you have an opinion about an application you can tell the local council as well as the local planning office.
+Contact your local Council.
+Parish and Town Councils are aware about planning applications in their area.
+If you have an opinion about an application you can tell the local council.